Auto LoansAuto Lender Reviews

 Both auto loans and unsecured personal loans are available

 With a TD Auto Finance loan, the dealer stands between you and the loan.
-Like any other dealer-arranged financing, the dealer is not obligated to offer you the best rates for which you qualify.
-The dealer can mark up the APR for additional profit, so it may not be possible to know the true APR you may have qualified for from that lender.
+And like any other dealer-arranged financing, the dealer doesn’t have to offer you the lowest rate you qualify for.
+Instead, the dealer might mark up the APR (typically between 1.00% and 3.00%) and pocket the difference as profit.
+This is called a finance reserve or dealer reserve.

 loading image

-TD Auto Finance is a unit of TD Bank Group, one of the largest banks in North America.
-It offers auto loans through more than 6,000 participating dealerships in 50 states.
+TD Bank offers auto loans through more than 6,000 participating dealerships in 50 states.
 The dealership’s Finance and Insurance (F&I) manager will likely handle your loan application.
 You’ll need to be ready to provide the information and documents commonly required to get an auto loan.

 If you apply for a TD Bank loan jointly with another person, you’ll need to offer the same information for your co-applicant.
 Use a car loan documentation checklist to make sure you have everything you need ahead of time: